kinderp/teaster/README.md

 ## Create a triple

 Now you have your runtime env for testing.
-It's time to create a reproducer
+It's time to create a reproducer.

 ```
 ➜  deleteme git:(opensuse) cat reproducer.sh